pramsey/pramsey.github.io/_posts/2017-03-01-fake-conferences.md

 The government is no longer organizing an annual LNG confab, despite their protestations that the industry remains a key priority.
 At this point, it would generate more public embarassment than public plaudits.

-Instead, we have a new faux "conference", slated to run March 14-15, just **eight weeks** before the 2017 election: the [#BCTech Summit](http://bctechsummit.ca/).
+Instead, we have a new faux "conference", slated to run March 14-15, just **four weeks** before the 2017 election begins: the [#BCTech Summit](http://bctechsummit.ca/).

 Like "LNG in BC", the "BCTech Summit" is a government-organized and government-funded faux industry event, put on primarily to provide an expensive backdrop for BC Liberal politicking.